SummaryRead the full fact sheet

 Nearly half of all Australians over the age of 75 years have some kind of disability.
 Common conditions affecting muscles and the skeleton, or the musculoskeletal system, in older people include:

-- osteoarthritis – the cartilage within the joint breaks down, causing pain and stiffness
+- – the cartilage within the breaks down, causing pain and stiffness

-- osteoporosis – the bones lose mass and become brittle.
+- – the bones lose mass and become brittle.
 Fractures are more likely

 - muscle weakness and pain – any of the above conditions can affect the proper functioning of the associated muscles.